montj2/trivy-service-poc/README.md

 # Trivy FS Scan API (PoC)

-A containerized FastAPI service that scans a single binary file using `trivy fs`, persists the raw JSON output, and returns a policy-based decision (ALLOW, REVIEW, or BLOCK).
+A containerized FastAPI service that scans binary artifacts using a **Hybrid Scan Engine**.
+It dynamically selects the best strategy—standard `trivy fs`, `trivy rootfs`, or auto-extraction—to detect vulnerabilities in "bare" files (JARs, Archives) and project directories.

 ## Architecture Overview